paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-019-coast-guard-academy.md

 Subsec. (b)(1)(C).
 Pub.
 L. 115–282, § 123(b)(2), substituted “section 504” for “section 93”.

 2016—Pub.
 L. 114–120 designated existing provisions as subsec. (a), inserted heading, and added subsec. (b).

+<a id="section-1907"></a>
+## § 1907.
+Coast Guard Academy Cadet Advisory Board
+**(a) Establishment.—** The Commandant shall establish within the Coast Guard Academy an advisory board to be known as the “Coast Guard Academy Cadet Advisory Board” (in this section referred to as the “Advisory Board”).

+**(b) Membership.—** The Advisory Board shall be composed of not fewer than 12 cadets of the Coast Guard Academy who are enrolled at the Coast Guard Academy at the time of appointment, including not fewer than 3 cadets from each class.

+**(c) Appointment.—**

+(1) **In general.—** — Cadets shall be appointed to the Advisory Board by the Provost, in consultation with the Superintendent of the Coast Guard Academy.

+(2) **Application.—** — Cadets who are eligible for appointment to the Advisory Board shall submit an application for appointment to the Provost of the Coast Guard Academy, or a designee of the Provost, for consideration.

+**(d) Selection.—** The Provost shall select eligible applicants who—

+(1) are best suited to fulfill the duties described in subsection (g); and

+(2) best represent the student body makeup at the Coast Guard Academy.

+**(e) Term.—**

+(1) **In general.—** — Appointments shall be made not later than 60 days after the date of the swearing in of a new class of cadets at the Coast Guard Academy.

+(2) **Term.—** — The term of membership of a cadet on the Advisory Board shall be 1 academic year.

+**(f) Meetings.—** The Advisory Board shall meet in person with the Superintendent not less frequently than twice each academic year to discuss the activities of the Advisory Board.

+**(g) Duties.—** The Advisory Board shall—

+(1) identify challenges facing Coast Guard Academy cadets relating to—

+  (A) health and wellbeing;

+  (B) cadet perspectives and information with respect to sexual assault, sexual harassment and sexual violence prevention, response, and recovery at the Coast Guard Academy; and

+  (C) any other matter the Advisory Board considers important;

+(2) discuss and propose possible solutions to such challenges, including improvements to leadership development at the Coast Guard Academy; and

+(3) periodically review the efficacy of Coast Guard Academy academic, wellness, and other relevant programs and provide recommendations to the Commandant for improvement of such programs.

+**(h) Working Groups.—**

+(1) **In general.—** — The Advisory Board shall establish a working group composed, at least in part, of Coast Guard Academy cadets who are not current members of the Advisory Board and members of the Cadets Against Sexual Assault, or any similar successor organization, to assist the Advisory Board in carrying out the duties described in subsection (g)(1)(B).

+(2) **Other working groups.—** — The Advisory Board may establish such other working groups (which may be composed, at least in part, of Coast Guard Academy cadets who are not current members of the Advisory Board) as the Advisory Board finds to be necessary to carry out duties of the Board, other than the duties described in subparagraph (A) or (C) of subsection (g)(1).

+**(i) Reporting.—**

+(1) **Commandant and superintendent.—** — Not less frequently than once per academic semester, the Advisory Board shall submit a report or provide a briefing to the Commandant and the Superintendent on the results of the activities carried out in furtherance of the duties of the Advisory Board described in subsection (g), including recommendations for actions to be taken based on such results.

+(2) **Annual report.—** — The Advisory Board shall transmit to the Commandant, through the Provost and the Superintendent, an annual report at the conclusion of each academic year, containing the information and materials presented to the Commandant, Superintendent, or both, during each brief provided during such academic year.

+(3) **Congress.—** — Not later than 30 days after the receipt by the Commandant of a report under this subsection, the Commandant shall provide to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives any report or other materials provided to the Commandant and Superintendent under paragraph (1) and any other information related to the Advisory Board requested by the Committees.

+<a id="section-1908"></a>
+## § 1908.
+Authorization for use of Coast Guard Academy facilities and equipment by covered foundations
+**(a) Authority.—** Subject to subsections (b) and (c), the Secretary, with the concurrence of the Superintendent of the Coast Guard Academy, may authorize a covered foundation to use, on a reimbursable or nonreimbursable basis as determined by the Secretary, facilities or equipment of the Coast Guard Academy.

+**(b) Prohibition.—** The Secretary may not authorize any use of facilities or equipment under subsection (a) if such use may jeopardize the health, safety, or well-being of any member of the Coast Guard or cadet of the Coast Guard Academy.

+**(c) Limitations.—** The Secretary may only authorize the use of facilities or equipment under subsection (a) if such use—

+(1) is without any liability of the United States to the covered foundation;

+(2) does not—

+  (A) affect the ability of any official or employee of the Coast Guard, or any member of the armed forces, to carry out any responsibility or duty in a fair and objective manner;

+  (B) compromise the integrity or appearance of integrity of any program of the Coast Guard, or any individual involved in any such program; or

+  (C) include the participation of any cadet of the Coast Guard Academy at an event of the covered foundation, other than participation of such a cadet in an honor guard;

+(3) complies with any applicable ethics regulation; and

+(4) has been reviewed and approved by an attorney of the Coast Guard.

+**(d) Issuance of Policies.—** The Secretary shall issue Coast Guard policies to carry out this section.

+**(e) Briefing.—** For any fiscal year in which the Secretary exercises the authority under subsection (a), not later than the last day of such fiscal year, the Commandant shall provide a briefing to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives on the number of events or activities of a covered foundation supported by such exercise of authority during the fiscal year.

+**(f) Covered Foundation Defined.—** In this section, the term “covered foundation” means an organization that—

+(1) is a charitable, educational, or civic nonprofit organization under section 501(c)(3) of the Internal Revenue Code of 1986; and

+(2) the Secretary determines operates exclusively to support—

+  (A) recruiting activities with respect to the Coast Guard Academy;

+  (B) parent or alumni development in support of the Coast Guard Academy;

+  (C) academic, leadership, or character development of Coast Guard Academy cadets;

+  (D) institutional development of the Coast Guard Academy; or

+  (E) athletics in support of the Coast Guard Academy.

+### Statutory Notes

+#### References in Text
+Section 501(c)(3) of the Internal Revenue Code of 1986, referred to in subsec. (f)(1), is classified to [section 501(c)(3) of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section501/c/3&num=0&edition=prelim), Internal Revenue Code.

+<a id="section-1909"></a>
+## § 1909.
+Policy on hazing
+**(a) In General.—** Subject to the approval of the Commandant, the Superintendent of the Academy shall issue and make available to the public written policies—

+(1) subject to subsection (d), defining hazing;

+(2) designed to prevent hazing; and

+(3) prescribing dismissal, suspension, or other adequate punishment for violations.

+**(b) Effect of Request for Court-martial.—** If a cadet who is charged with violating a policy issued under subsection (a), the penalty for which is or may be dismissal from the Academy, requests in writing a trial by a general court-martial, the cadet may not be dismissed for that offense except under sentence of such a court.

+**(c) Limitation.—** A cadet dismissed from the Academy for hazing or bullying may not be reappointed to the Corps of Cadets, and is ineligible for appointment as commissioned 11 So in original.
+Probably should be preceded by “a”. officer in a regular component of the Coast Guard, until the date that is 2 years after the date of the graduation of the class of the cadet.

+**(d) Definition of Hazing.—** In developing the policies under subsection (a)(1), the Superintendent shall, to the maximum extent practicable, define the term “hazing” as the unauthorized assumption of authority by a cadet whereby another cadet suffers or is exposed to any cruelty, indignity, humiliation, hardship, or oppression, or the deprivation or abridgement of any right.

+<a id="section-1910"></a>
+## § 1910.
+Concurrent jurisdiction at Coast Guard Academy

+Notwithstanding any other provision of law, the Secretary of the department in which the Coast Guard is operating may establish concurrent jurisdiction between the Federal Government and the State of Connecticut over the lands constituting the Coast Guard Academy in New London, Connecticut, as necessary to facilitate the ability of the State of Connecticut and City of New London to investigate and prosecute any crimes cognizable under Connecticut law that are committed on such Coast Guard Academy property.

 <a id="section-1921"></a>